 After having an afternoon swim, we’d left back to Manila.

-Travel guide to Tambobong Beach and Cabongaoan Beach, Pangasinan
+Travel Guide to Tambobong Beach & Cabongaoan Beach

 It’s better if you’d get the contact number of your tricycle driver to fetch you the next day.